Rumana Mahmood

 Rumana Mahmood (born 30 July 1951) is a Bangladesh Nationalist Party politician and a former member of parliament from Sirajganj-2.

 Early life and education

 Begum Rumana was born on 30 July 1951 in Natore.
 She holds a Bachelor of Science degree.
-She later married Iqbal Hasan Mahmud Tuku and moved to Sirajganj.
+She later married Iqbal Hassan Mahmood and moved to Sirajganj.

 Career

 Mahmood was elected to parliament in 2008 from Sirajganj-2 as a Bangladesh Nationalist Party candidate.
 She was a member of the parliamentary standing committee on the Ministry of Commerce.